wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==
+= 1.3.2 =
+* Mcrypt implemented in encrypting the TOTP hash.

 = 1.3.1 =
 * TOTP lengthened to 8 length and 60 seconds.